 16 May How Owning a Paddle Company (Probably) Saved My Life

-What I noticed – while I was looking for a suitable photo to post for this mother’s day – that the picture of my Mom and I was eerily similar to most of our photos of past canoe and camping trips.
+What I noticed – while I was looking for a suitable photo to post for this special occasion – was the picture of my Mom and me was eerily similar to most of the photos of our past canoe and camping trips.

 Badger also allowed me an excuse to research and read paddling stories and blogs from around the world.
 (One of my most favourite past times).
 In doing so, I was researching and looking for great content to share with our friends, customers, and followers.

 Interestingly enough, I found you can only become aware of so many of these stories before you start to see yourself in them.
-Or your dad or your husband.
-Or even your child.
-The words “If they had been wearing their life-jackets, they would have survived.” became common place in the stories I was researching.
+Or your dad or your spouse… Or even your child.
+The words “If they had been wearing their life-jackets, they would have survived.”, became common place in the stories I was researching.
 After a while, it started echoing in my head when I would get near a canoe.

-Before I had Badger® Paddles in my life, I was one of the many who bring a PFD along but would rarely actually wear one.
-Having a paddle company has definitely opened my eyes to the dangers of that habit.
-It is NOT enough to bring it with you.
+Before I had Badger Paddles in my life, I was one of the many who would bring a PFD along to sit or kneel on but would rarely wear it.
+Having a canoe paddle company has definitely opened my eyes to the dangers of that habit.
+And no, it is NOT enough to bring it with you.
 You have to put it on.
 It could save your life.
 If you don’t believe me – just keep your eye on the news.

 Original article written in 2012 by Fiona Westner-Ramsay (Updated for 2023)